bamlab/flow-navigator/readme.md

 #### Properties
 - `currentStep`: A string representing the identifier of the current step in the flow.
 Based on the name of the screen.
 - `progress`: A number indicating the progress through the flow.
 It is calculated as the ratio of the current index to the total number of routes.
-- `canGoPreviousStep`: A boolean indicating whether navigation to a previous step is possible.
+- `canGoToPreviousStep`: A boolean indicating whether navigation to a previous step is possible.
-- `canGoNextStep`: A boolean indicating whether navigation to the next step is possible.
+- `canGoToNextStep`: A boolean indicating whether navigation to the next step is possible.

 #### Helpers
 - `goToNextStep`: To navigate to the next step in the flow, based on the order of the screens in the navigation flow.